 As your retirement plans change, you can also “Adjust Retirement.”
 Blooom uses your target retirement date as part of the algorithm.
-If you decide to retire early or stay in the workforce a few more years, be sure to update that information so your allocations are as targeted as possible.
+If you decide to retire early or stay in the workforce a few more years, be sure to update that information.
+This will ensure your asset allocation is as targeted as possible.

-It really depends on your asset amounts.
-When you compare the flat fee of $10 per month to how much you have invested in your 401(k), look at that number as a percentage.
+It depends on your asset amounts.
+For example, when comparing the flat fee of $10 per month to how much you have invested in your 401(k), look at that number as a percentage.

 If your balance is $10,000, your $120 in annual fees equals 1.2%.
 That’s a lot higher than most other robo-advisors and likely higher than even a human financial advisor.

 But what happens when you bump that account number up to $100,000?

 The total monthly fees for the year come to just 0.12% — which is incredibly low!
 So, you have to look at the numbers and weigh them against your other options to determine what works best for your account as it stands today.

 Since there’s no charge to cancel, and you never have to transfer your funds to use Blooom, it’s easy to wait to use Blooom until your 401(k) has reached a threshold where the services make financial sense.